knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

      LEDFrame:
        required: # this tag is not part of the data structure
          channels: Arrays: <[min: 1 max: 4,min: 1 max: 320]>
+       optional: # this tag is not part of the data structure
+         durationInMillis: Number <from: 0 to: 2147483647>
      LEDFrames: Array <min: 1 max: 2147483647>
        LEDFrame:
          required: # this tag is not part of the data structure
            channels: Arrays: <[min: 1 max: 4,min: 1 max: 320]>
+         optional: # this tag is not part of the data structure
+           durationInMillis: Number <from: 0 to: 2147483647>

 ```
 ```